 My girlfriend suggested the hippie-filled eco-resort town of Tulum, Mexico, which is an hour and a half south of Cancun.
-I told her it sounded awesome, although I was a little disappointed there was no Señor Frogs (it’s been on my bucket list since High School).
+I told her it sounded awesome, except that there was no Señor Frogs (it’s been on my bucket list since High School).

 I get pleasure from doing this.

 So to fly both of us roundtrip from Chicago to Cancun I paid a little over $100.
-We’re traveling during the peak winter season when the flights we’re taking cost over $900:
+We’re traveling during the peak winter season when the flights should cost over $900:

 I was able to get these roundtrip tickets to Cancun for $100 by signing up for the Chase British Airways Visa Signature card.